kitft/funsearch/README.md

 - Run the search with the desired model using the '--model' attribute.
 - A good one to use for testing, as an extremely cheap model, is 'mistral-tiny-latest'.
 - The best one for our use case is probably 'codestral-latest', which is 4x more expensive per output token.
+- Another great one might be deepseek/deepseek-chat, which is competitive with claude-3-5-sonnet and much cheaper.
 - Either model is still relatively cheap: with codestral, 1 million output tokens is $0.6.
 - You can also pass in a model name from OpenAI or Anthropic, etc. If this doesn't work, have a look at models.py